 Y101’s Best April Fools Pranks

-April Fool’s Day is an informal day filled with jokes and pranks played on people.
+April Fool’s Day is tomorrow and it is an informal day filled with jokes and pranks played on people.
 Over the last several years Y101 has pulled a couple of pranks that are quite memorable, but one of the best pranks ever was conducted by the British Broadcasting Company (BBC).

 In 1957, the BBC pulled a prank, known as the Swiss Spaghetti Harvest.
 Sixty-one years ago they broadcast a fake film of Swiss farmers picking freshly-grown spaghetti from plants.
 The BBC was later flooded with requests on where to purchase spaghetti plants, forcing them to declare the film a prank on the news the next day.
 For the uninitiated, spaghetti does not grow on trees.